Vivendi loses U.S. appeal in long-running investor lawsuit

 The case is In re Vivendi SA Securities Litigation, 2nd U.S. Circuit Court of Appeals, No. 15-180.

-(Reporting by Nate Raymond in New York; Editing by Chizu Nomiyama and Paul Simao)
+(Reporting by Nate Raymond in New York; editing by Paul Simao and Andrew Hay)